PyRezaSeyyednezhad/Go-Turtle/README.md

    - Ensure hash symbol (`#`) is included
    - Valid example: `#FF5733`

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments

 - Built with Python's built-in `turtle` graphics module
 - Uses `tkinter` for the settings interface
-- Inspired by Logo programming language and educational tools

 ## 📞 Support